History of Reading F.C.: Recent seasons (2008–present)

+Return to the Championship (2013–2023)

 On 17 March 2015, Reading beat Bradford City 3–0 at the Madjeski Stadium in an FA Cup quarter-final replay to advance to the semi-finals of the FA Cup for the first time since 1927.
 The Royals were defeated by Premier League Arsenal 2–1, after extra time, to end the club's run in the competition.
 The club reached the quarter-finals in the next season, losing to Crystal Palace after two late goals by the Premier League outfit.

 In the 2016–17, Reading reached the play-offs, following a third place league finish, under new manager Jaap Stam.
-The Royals narrowly beat Fulham 2-1 on aggregate in the semi-finals to advance to the final.
+The Royals narrowly beat Fulham 2–1 on aggregate in the semi-finals to advance to the final.
 Following a 0–0 draw at Wembley on 29 May 2017, Huddersfield Town defeated Reading 4–3 on penalties to deny the club a return to the Premier League.
+In 2017, Chinese investors Dai Yongge and Dai Xiu Li acquired the club.

+The team languished towards the bottom of the table for most of the 2017–18 season.
+On 21 March 2018, Stam resigned as manager after a nine-game winless run.
+Two days later, on 23 March 2018, Paul Clement was appointed as Reading's new manager; the club finished the season in 20th place, avoiding relegation by three points.

+Clement was sacked on 6 December 2018 after poor results left the club outside of the relegation zone only on goal difference.
+He was replaced by José Gomes on 22 December, who steered the club away from relegation to finish 20th again.
+However, after a slow start to the 2019–20 season, Gomes was dismissed after less than a year in charge with the team in the relegation zone in October 2019.
+Sporting director Mark Bowen was promoted to the role as his replacement a week later and led the team to finish 14th before departing the club in August 2020.